 Our lab is mainly focused on understanding how individual biological oscillators are designed to perform robust functions and how multiple oscillators are coordinated to generate spatiotemporal patterns in the early embryo development.
 We aim to connect the understanding at the single molecule level, to that of single cells and of the whole tissue.
 To achieve the goal, we combine cell-free extracts with live embryos of zebrafish.
 We integrate theoretical modeling with quantitative measurements using microfluidics and optical imaging.

-Evolutionary genetics, genomics and systems biology.
-This can be either experimental or computational.
+Rotation options for Evolutionary genetics, genomics and systems biology are available.
+They can be either experimental or computational.
 The experimental work is typically done in budding yeast.
 Current experimental and computational projects focus on position effects on gene expression level and noise, genome organization and 3D chromosomal conformation, recombination rate variation, epistasis, pleiotropy, plasticity, fitness landscape, and post-transcriptional modification, all in the context of evolution.
 I also encourage students to develop their own projects in the general area of evolutionary genetics/genomics.
 More information found on the lab website.

 Xiang Zhou (Biostatistics)